My trip to the kingdom of shoes: factory outlets and a world championship

 It all started at a birthday dinner last January.

-I was placed next to Florent , a friend who is very passionate about the world of tailoring and beautiful shoes.
+I was seated next to Florent , a friend who is very passionate about the world of tailoring and beautiful shoes.

-He was talking to me about his next trips and he said to me:
+He was telling me about his upcoming trips and he said:

-“— With a few friends, I'm going to London in March to visit some shoe factory stores and attend the world shoemaking and patina championship.
+“—With some friends, I am going to London in March to visit some shoe factory outlets and attend the world shoemaking and patina championship.

-- Eh ?
-I don't know about this world championship, but it looks so good!
-And then I want to discover English shoes better, can I come?
+— Huh?
+I don't know this world championship, but it looks great!
+And I want to get to know the English shoe better, can I come?

-And that same evening, I took my tickets for a trip dedicated to beautiful shoes not really knowing where I was putting my feet .
+And that same evening, I bought my tickets for a trip dedicated to beautiful shoes. not knowing where I was going .

-Here is the story of a trip to England where, in a group of 7 people, 23 pairs of shoes were purchased in three days, the weekend of March 23, 2019.
+So here is the story of a trip to England where, among a group of 7 people, 23 pairs of shoes were purchased in three days, the weekend of March 23, 2019.

-The aim was to make this trip as profitable as possible: four days in total, two of which were in Northampton devoted solely to visiting factory outlets, then heading to London for this famous world championship of patina and boot making which I don't know never heard of it.
+The aim was to make the most of this trip: four days in total, including two in Northampton devoted solely to visiting factory outlets, then on to London for this famous world championship of patina and shoemaking that I had never heard of.

-These are the four outlets we wanted to see, all of which are easily accessible and easy to do in a single day.
+These are the four outlets we wanted to see, all of which are easily accessible and easy to do in one day.
 Alfred Sargent is not on this map, they are further out, towards Rushden.

-What about our Barker shoes then?
+What about our Barker shoes?
 They are made about twenty minutes from Northampton, in Earls Barton.
-They also have an outlet store, but we didn't have time to visit it.
+They also have a factory shop, but we didn't have time to visit it.

 The English shoe is a subject that we had already started to explore through three models: